 TGF Fellowship Programme

-With the aim to promote the science of cosmology and other branches of astronomy, The Gruber Foundation (TGF) has created the TGF Fellowship Programme.
+The Gruber Foundation (TGF) has created the GF Fellowship Programme with the aim to promote the science of cosmology and other branches of astronomy.

 The IAU Executive Committee recognizes this contribution to our science and shares the desire of TGF to give this distinction the highest possible scientific standing and international character.
 Accordingly, at its 73rd meeting in Manchester, UK, in August 2000, the IAU EC decided to collaborate with TGF in the nomination of candidates and the selection of recipients, effective as of 1 January 2001.

-With funding from TGF, one Fellowship will be awarded every year, the next one in 2016.
-A Fellowship amounts to US $50,000 and will be given as a stipend covering travel, subsistence and research expenses supplementing a postdoctoral appointment at the host institution starting no later than 1st October of the award year.
+TGF provides a yearly amount of 50,000 US $ for Fellowships every year, with the next one in 2017.
+The awarded Fellowship amount is intended as a research grant covering travel, subsistence and research expenses supplementing a postdoctoral appointment at a host institution starting no later than October 1st of the award year.
 The Fellowship may be held in conjunction with any other fellowship or award.
 The Fellowship will be awarded to an extremely promising, young astrophysicist, working in any field of astrophysics, either theoretical, observational or experimental.
 Applicants in the last months of their PhD, having already made successful contacts for a post-doctoral position, or post-docs in their first year of appointment, are encouraged to apply.
-In the case of applicants at the PhD level, the PhD must have been awarded by the start of the Fellowship, i.e., not later than Oct.
+In the case of applicants at the PhD level, the PhD must have been awarded by the start of the Fellowship, i.e., no later than Oct.
 1st of the award year.
 There are no limitations on nationality, but, while the scientific quality of the application is the prime criterion, preference will be given to applicants from countries in difficult economic conditions.

 The host institute for the postdoctoral appointment, must be a center of excellence in the applicant's field of research and located in a country different either from that where the PhD was awarded, or from where the first post-doc contract is being completed (in the case of a second post-doc).
-While the IAU Secretariat will administer the stipend, the host institute should agree to offer basic research facilities, since the TGF stipend is intended to cover primarily travel, living and research during the post-doctoral appointment.
-However, upon agreement between the host institute and the IAU General Secretary, some part of it can also be used for salary, on the condition that the host institute covers at least the salary overheads (social benefits, salary and income taxes, personal insurance, etc.) and all other similar legal obligations valid in the country where the host institute is located, so that the recipient should eventually be able to use freely the full amount of the fellowship.
+While the IAU Secretariat will administer the grant, the host institute should agree to offer basic research facilities, since the GF grant is intended to cover primarily travel, living expenses during research periods outside the host Institute, Conference attendance and specific research expenses during the post-doctoral appointment.
+Upon agreement between the host institute and the IAU General Secretary, a small part of the grant may also be used to complement the basic salary, on the condition that the host institute covers the salary overheads (social benefits, salary and income taxes, personal insurance, etc.) and all other similar legal obligations valid in the country where the host institute is located, so that the recipient should be able to use freely the full amount of the fellowship.